Known Issues Impacting VPP App Installation and Updates on Apple Devices (Version 2025.1 and Later)

 Symptoms

-• Mandatory VPP apps fail to install automatically (showing as "Unknown" or "Failed" on devices)
+• Mandatory VPP apps fail to install automatically and may appear with a status of “Unknown” or “Failed” on devices

-• VPP token refreshes fail or remain stuck in processing with no clear errors
+• VPP token refresh operations fail or remain in a processing state without clear error messages

-• Apple returning HTTP 429 "Too Many Requests" during token or license operations
+• Apple services return HTTP 429 (“Too Many Requests”) during token or license-related operations

-• Manually attempting to install/update yields no action or only partial success after repeated attempts
+• Manual attempts to install or update apps result in no action or only partial success after repeated attempts

-• Automatic app updates to newer versions do not proceed despite policy settings
+• Automatic updates to newer app versions do not occur despite policy configurations enforcing them

 Prevention